 Part One: Remember, it’s okay to feel not grateful

-I know that other people may be like, “Rah, Rah.
-Fun holiday office party.
-Carolers, how precious.
-Let’s go shopping.
-Whee!”, which may leave you feeling like the Grinch.
-But your not a holiday villain, you’re simply a person who had a difficult year.
 It’s okay to acknowledge this and to recognize your grief, apathy, and sadness.
 You don’t need to stuff your feelings for the benefit of other people.
 You are not responsible for any other adult’s happiness.
-Now obviously there will be times when you feel like you have to put on a front, like at work or child-related celebrations, and that’s okay.
-But the bottom line here is that it’s okay to acknowledge all the reasons why you are anything but grateful.
+Of course, there will be times you feel you have to put on a front, like at work or child-related celebrations, and that’s okay.
+But the bottom line is, it’s okay to acknowledge the fact that you’re feeling anything but grateful.

 Look, we know the world has robbed you of something so incredibly precious, and so it is beyond annoying for us to come along and tell you to be grateful.
-Also, we just got through telling you it’s okay to not feel grateful.
-We don’t offer this suggestion lightly because we know finding gratitude may feel like a stretch.
-Just hear us out, we’ve actually put some thought into this.
+Also, we just finished telling you it’s okay to not feel grateful.
+We know, and we don’t offer this suggestion lightly.
+Finding gratitude may feel like a stretch, but hear us out, we’ve actually put some thought into this.

 - As we acknowledged, finding something to be grateful for doesn’t minimize or erase the difficult thoughts, memories, and emotions you are experiencing.
 It may simply help to balance your outlook a little.